hughobrien/zfs-remote-mirror/README.md

 Of course, not everything is always rosy with a release, sometime minor bug fixes or security patches come out afterwards, known as *errata*.
 These make it into the feature branch, but since the release has already been tagged and distributed, it doesn't change.
 In an ideal world, we'd always run the most recent code from a feature branch.
 However this would mean each user would have to track the branch themselves and rebuild as necessary.
 Since most people use the RELEASE images (as recommended), the team also put out binary patches for the main supported architectures to allow people on a RELEASE to change just the necessary files, without compiling anything, bringing them to an equivalent state as if they were running a system compiled from the latest feature branch.
 This is provided by *freebsd-update*, for [supported platforms](https://www.freebsd.org/doc/en_US.ISO8859-1/articles/committers-guide/archs.html).

-I mention all of this, to answer the seemingly simple question, of what source branch should we download and compile for our RaspberryPi?
+I mention all of this, to answer the seemingly simple question, of what source branch should we download and compile for our Raspberry Pi?
 The Pi is an ARMv6 board, and thus isn't provided with binary updates.
 So if we want errata fixes, we have to get them ourselves.
 Here is the [current list of branches](https://www.freebsd.org/releng/):

 * head - no, too unstable.
 * stable/10 - currently working towards 10.3, so not quite stable.